cambridge-ceu/CEU-matters/README.md

 <a href="http://phdcomics.com/comics/archive.php?comicid=719"> <img src="http://phdcomics.com/comics/archive/phd060406s.gif" width="560" height="250" align="right"> </a>

 The repository highlights information on seminars and presentations, etc., at the Cardiovascular Epidemiology Unit (CEU), as notified via <a href="mailto:ceu-group@medschl.cam.ac.uk">the mailing list</a> (ceu-group@medschl.cam.ac.uk).
 Recent updates and extensions include information on remote access and video conferencing following the COVID-19 pandemic, see [https://www.cam.ac.uk/coronavirus/](https://www.cam.ac.uk/coronavirus/) and [https://www.phpc.cam.ac.uk/covid-19-research-projects/](https://www.phpc.cam.ac.uk/covid-19-research-projects/) (via [ps.comms@medschl.cam.ac.uk](mailto:ps.comms@medschl.cam.ac.uk)).
-There is a Slack channel [ceu-world.slack.com](https://ceu-world.slack.com/) as with a dedicated channel for COVID-19 related, and other channels in Slack for Cambridge-wide researchers discussing COVID-19 research approaches.

-Information is available on testing COVID-19 for [staff](https://www.cam.ac.uk/coronavirus/staff/health-and-wellbeing/testing-staff-for-covid-19) and [students](https://www.cam.ac.uk/coronavirus/students/health-and-wellbeing#testing).

-Access to SRL (in phases from Mondy June 22<sup>nd</sup> 2020) requires email ps.reception@medschl.cam.ac.uk to make appointments at least 24 hours’ notice of intention to come onsite.

 The 2020 weekly CEU scientific meetings will be on Thursdays 10-11am (or occasionally 12-1pm).
 Each meeting will involve one scientific presentation and discussion.
 Generally, we suggest a 20-minute power-point style presentation focusing on “work in progress”.
 We hope these meetings will provide opportunities